 “Diane,” written and directed by Kent Jones (with Martin Scorsese serving as executive producer), is the most accomplished dramatic feature I’ve seen at the Tribeca Film Festival.
 It’s a tender, wrenching, and beautifully made movie, and part of what’s revelatory about it is that it’s a story of boomers who are confronting the ravages of old age (disease and death, the waning of dreams), yet they’re doing it with a stubborn echo of the hopes and desires they had when they were younger.
-They’re old, but the movie is keenly aware — in a way that movies almost never are — that they remain every inch who they were.
-The past hangs over “Diane” not just as a burden or nostalgia (though it can be that too), but as an enthralling and entangling reminder of life’s mystery.
+They’re getting on, but the movie is keenly aware, in a way that movies almost never are, that they remain every inch who they were.
+The past hangs over “Diane” not just as burden or nostalgia (though it can be that, too) but as an enthralling and entangling reminder of life’s mystery.